SOQCS: A Stochastic Optical Quantum Circuit Simulator: Introduction

 There has been a considerable development of software platforms for quantum computing in the last few years.
 For example, IBM introduced the open source environment Qiskit \cite{Qiskit}.
 Also, tools such as Openquasm \cite{QASM}, Cirq \cite{Circ}, Quil \cite{Quil} and QP \cite{QP} concern the simulation of the logical operations of quantum computers.
 Additionally, there are platforms like D-Wave development kit \cite{Dwave} that are more oriented to interface with specific hardware.
 On the other hand, software focused on simulation and interface with optical platforms is primarily centered on continuous variable models \cite{Strawberry,FPAQS}.

-In this paper we present the implementation details of the C++ and Python library SOQCS for the simulation of quantum optical circuits where photonic states are represented using a Fock state description.
+In this paper we present the implementation details of the C++ and Python library SOQCS \cite{SOQCS} for the simulation of quantum optical circuits where photonic states are represented using a Fock state description.
 Different methods or cores are implemented in SOQCS to calculate the probability amplitudes and other characteristics at the circuit output.

 In the time span of SOQCS development other similarly focused software packages have arisen reflecting the interest in these kinds of simulations.
 For example, these include Perceval \cite{Perceval} and PhotoniQLAB \cite{PQLAb} libraries.
-SOQCS aims to be friendly to users with limited programming expertise.
-Here, we present implementation details about the inner workings of SOQCS and the treatment of the different circuit imperfections.
-We also discuss how the modules implementing these physical effects relate to each other in the calculation of the circuit output.
+Compared with those platforms SOQCS has a strong focus in simulating the effect of various circuit imperfections while still being friendly to users with limited programming expertise or physical knowledge.
+Previous libraries either do not support imperfections or they do it with less depth than SOQCS in a manner that requires an additional coding effort.

 The paper is organized as follows.
 In section \ref{Intro} we will introduce some basic concepts and the overall architecture of the SOQCS library.
 In sections \ref{Architecture} and \ref{Structures}, we will explain the basic data structures and how they are used to perform a simulation.
 In section \ref{Simulator}, different simulation methods available in SOQCS are reviewed.
 In section \ref{Imperfections}, we explain some of the main physical imperfections implemented in SOQCS, such as partial photon distinguishability, presence of mixed photonic states in the emission process and photon losses.
 Finally, in section \ref{Detectors} we will discuss how quantum measurement is treated in SOQCS.
 This includes the physical effects in the detection process and provides also details on how post-selection is defined and what data structures are needed to analyze the output.
 The last section concludes the paper with a brief summary and outlook.